 This is going to get a little complicated, so let’s start with a simple overview:

 You can only be better off by registering for this offer.
-As far as I can tell, there is no downside.
+There is no downside.

 There is a tiny bit of small print on the Accor offer.
 Stays at their low end brands (Adagio, Adagio Access, ibis, ibis Styles and Mama Shelter) earn miles at lower rates.